 The project "Black Alpine Pigs" aims to set the qualities of this type in a market niche.
 Products from extensive farming, traditionally prepared, with high taste qualities and regionally produced have a future and are marketed with special labels.
 The aim of the project is to breed grazing pigs that can be raised on the alp and have a moderate fat quantity.

 Within two years the last animals of three relict population of Valtellina, Samolaco- and South-Tyrol pigs were brought together.
-By beginning of 2016 there are again 22 breeding groups, 17 in the mountains of the Italian provinces of Verona, Trento, Sondrio (Valtellina) and Alto Adige (South Tyrol), 3 in Lungau/Austria and 2 in Berchtesgaden/Germany.
+By beginning of 2020 there are again 55 breeding groups, 29 in the mountains of the Italian provinces of Verona, Trento, Sondrio (Valtellina) and Alto Adige (South Tyrol), 12 in Switzerlanmd, 11 in Austria and 3 in the Bavarian Alps.
 Four breeding groups are located in agro-tourist farms and are publicly accessible.
-The herd register of Pro Patrimonio Montano is with 65 animals, based on 4 boars and 8 sows lines.
+The herd register of Pro Patrimonio Montano is with 172 animals, based on 4 boars and 8 sows lines.
 The breed should still be brought to a genetically broader basis.
 Therefore, search tours to find relict populations will be continued to regions where similar animals were once kept.